GaltMidas/oneie-ai-ml-service/readme.txt

 create vm in vnet       see create_vnet_vm.sh.ex, also opens port 80 in inbound rules

-install dotnet core       see reference
+install dotnet core       see reference, sdk includes the dotnet runtime

 Force HTTPS on function
 Platform features > Custom Domains > toggle HTTPS Only to 'On'.